gagan-iitb/ComputerSysDesign/Readme.md

 • How operating systems use virtualization and abstraction to enforce modularity.

-• How the Internet is designed to deal with scale, a diversity of applications, and competing economic interests.

 • How reliable, usable distributed systems are able to be built on top of an unreliable network.

-• Common pitfalls in the security of computer systems, and how to combat them.

 • How to measure system performance and what can we do to improve performance and scalability?